A scalable system to measure contrail formation on a per-flight basis: Materials and Methods

 where $t$ is the difference between the time of the flight and the time the contrail was observed, in hours.
 Since a typical error will lead to each term in Eq.~(\ref{eq:match_score}) being $1$, a flight is labeled a match if the overall match error is $\le 3$.

 The \cage term is a correction factor for the \cshift and \cangle terms which become increasingly permissive as a contrail gets older.
-It was tuned by a small grid search after the other terms had been selected, to yield an age distribution of contrails similar to what has been found in previous observation studies, in particular Figure 6 of Vazquez-Navarro et al.\cite{vazqueznavarro2015}.
+It was tuned by a small grid search after the other terms had been selected, to yield an age distribution of contrails similar to what has been found in previous observation studies, in particular Figure 6 of Vazquez-Navarro et al.\cite{vazqueznavarro2015}:

 Additionally, we have attempted to handle the case where multiple flights match what appears to be the same contrail.
-In general when this happens we call both flights a match, unless one of the matching flights is much better than the other (specifically, the difference in match errors $\ge1$).
+Such a case could happen if two contrails are so close together that they are detected as only one contrail, (in which case calling them both a match is correct) or if two flights have similar locations but different altitudes (in which case only one should be called a match).
+We have attempted to balance these concerns by calling both flights a match, unless one of the matching flights is much better than the other (specifically, the difference in match errors $\ge1$).
 In that case the worse matching flight is not counted as matching that contrail (it can still match other contrails).

 Matching individual segments to contrails leads to problems when contrails overlap the segment boundaries.
 Therefore during flight matching we match contrails to entire flights, and if a match is found label all segments that overlap the contrail as matches.
 A pseudocode version of the algorithm is given in Algorithm \ref{pseudocode}. \makeatletter [4]{ \algocf@newcommand{@#1}[1]{\DataSty{#2#3}\ArgSty{##1}\DataSty{#4}} \algocf@newcommand{#1}{ \@ifnextchar\bgroup{\csname @#1\endcsname}{\DataSty{#2}\xspace}} } \makeatother